 - 3/4 cup freshly picked violets

-- 1/4 cup coarse Himalayan pink salt (where to buy)
+- 1/4 cup coarse Himalayan pink salt (buy at Mountain Rose Herbs or Amazon)

-- 1/2 cup coarse sea salt (where to buy)
+- 1/2 cup coarse sea salt (buy at Mountain Rose Herbs or Amazon)

 Want to see a mini video tutorial of the process?